influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/concepts/glossary.md

 An attribute of the retention policy that determines how many copies of data to store in the cluster.
 Replicating copies ensures that data is available when a data node (or more) is unavailable.

-By default, the replication factor `n` usually equals the number of data nodes.
-However, if you have four or more data nodes, the replication factor `n` is 3.
+For three nodes or less, the default replication factor equals the number of data nodes.

-> **Important:** If you have four or more data nodes, verify that the database replication factor is correct.
+For more than three nodes, the default replication factor is 3.
+To change the default replication factor, specify the replication factor `n` in the retention policy.

 Related entries: [cluster](/influxdb/v0.10/concepts/glossary/#cluster), [duration](/influxdb/v1.7/concepts/glossary/#duration), [node](/influxdb/v1.7/concepts/glossary/#node),
 [retention policy](/influxdb/v1.7/concepts/glossary/#retention-policy-rp)